Is Cycle Touring For You?

 Communicate with the provider(s) to ensure that the tour is suitable for you:

 We decided many years ago that airlines and travel agents can be handy for arranging your principle flights, but we need to find and arrange our internal travel, accommodation and tours.
 Once we find a tour that looks good, we commence communicating with the operator if possible or else the company through whom you will need to make the booking.
-In this regard, be aware that many cycle tours are offered by multiple providers and it pays to compare as the costs can vary between providers.
+In this regard, be aware that many cycle tours are offered by multiple providers and delivered by single companies.
+It pays to compare as the costs can vary between providers.
 We have found that by communicating with operators or providers at an early stage you can not only decide on whether a tour is suitable for you, but also you can find out things like the probability that the tour will occur, the number of participants, where to stay before and after the tour, etc.